jacobkap/crimebythenumbers/docs/intro-to-r.md

 a
 #> [1] 33
 ```

 Now a is 33.
 Or a equals 33.
 Or a was assigned 33.
 Or a gets 33.
 Or we assigned 33 to a.
 There are a lot of ways to explain what we did here, which is quite frustrating and confusing to new R programmers.
-I use the term assignment and gets only because that is the convention in R, but if it's easier for you to talk about something equaling something else (instead of being assigned to that value), please do so!
+I use the terms "assignment" and "gets"  only because that is the convention in R, but if it's easier for you to talk about something equaling something else (instead of being assigned to that value), please do so!

 The `<-` is what does the assignment, or what makes the thing on the left equal to the thing on the right.
-You might be thinking that it'd be easier to simple use the equal sign instead of the `<-` - we are making things equal after all.
+You might be thinking that it'd be easier to simply use the equal sign instead of the `<-` - we are making things equal after all.
 And you'd be right.
 Using `=` does the exact same thing as `<-`.

 ```r